 Some medications can cause the nails to turn greenish blue.
 These include certain antibiotics and heart medications.
 Green nails from fungal infection happens when there is no injury visible at all.

-How to Treat Green Nails at Home
+Treatments for Green Nails at Home from Acrylic Nails

 If you have green nails, it is likely that you have a type of fungal infection called dermatophyte.
 This common infection usually starts out as a white or yellow spot on the nail and then gradually turns green.
 While it is generally not painful, it can be unsightly and make your nails look unhealthy.